fmaussion/teaching/README.rst

 Teaching resources for Fabien's lectures.

-There's not much here yet, but you can have a look at the short `Linux tutorial <linux_tutorial.rst>`_ if you are a student of the University of Innsbruck.
+You can have a look at the short `Linux tutorial <linux_tutorial.rst>`_ if you are a student at the University of Innsbruck, or the `Linux tutorial <install_python.rst>`_ if you want to install python on your laptop.

-Past courses can be found in the  `legacy <legacy>`_ folder.

 License
 -------